wdpark/dot-soap/README.md

 3) Click the "Download ZIP" option
 4) Next, double-click the zip file to open the main folder
-5) Locate the file called "index.html" and double-click it
+5) Locate the file called "index.html" and double-click it (if step 5 doesn't open it, right click the file and select "Open with" and then the web browser of choice)